prantlf/ovai/README.md

 ## Setup

-Download Make sure that you have installed [Go] 1.22 or newer.

 1. Download an archive with the executable for your hardware and operating system from [GitHub Releases].
 2. Download a JSON file with your Google account key from Google Project Console and save it to the current directory under the name `google-account.json`.
 3. Optionally create a file `model-defaults.json` in the current directory to change the [default model parameters].